December 3, 2021

 Make the journey easier for your employees by giving them a simple overview of the business strategy.
 It will be the definitive road map from which everyone derives their ultimate direction.
 I often hear leaders exclaim, “Our business strategy is too complicated and sophisticated to put on one sheet of paper!”
 I usually respond that if they can’t summarize the strategy at a high level, how can leaders engage investors, Wall Street, analysts and other key influencers, let alone the employees who are ultimately responsible for executing that strategy?

-An effective business strategy summary typically includes the following 5 components:
+An effective business strategy summary typically includes the following five components:

 And don’t forget to leave space for individual leaders to customize the organizational information for their teams.